Categories: ASD and DD, Adult-focused; ASD and DD, Child-focused

 Over the past few years, numerous research studies and media reports have kept us well informed about the ever-increasing number of children diagnosed with autism spectrum disorder (ASD) and the many challenges they will have to deal with throughout their lives.
 But what about all the positive qualities and characteristics individuals with ASD exhibit on a daily basis?

-“You will never meet a more genuine group of people,” says Jaimie March, Executive Director of the May Center School for Autism and Developmental Disabilities in Woburn, Mass.
+“You will never meet a more genuine group of people,” says Jaimie March, former Executive Director of the May Center School for Autism and Developmental Disabilities in Wilmington, Mass.
 “Social norms are not a concern for them, so they will tell it like it is.
 Their strength of character is evident in the honest feedback they provide.
 Their truthfulness often helps the whole family become better communicators.

 “They can also be very enthusiastic,” she continues.
 “If they have an interest in something, they are really engaged and excited about it.
 And when they are enthusiastic and passionate, they tend to draw other people in.”